WhiteG00se/QualityHunter-World/README.md

   <details>
   <summary>common\facility\shopList.slt</summary>

-  - add lots of stuff to the shop
+  - add all relevent usable items to the shop and some other items as well
   </details>

   <details>